Answering Your Questions About Serious Injuries

 If you’ve asked yourself that question, then the answer is probably “yes.”
 If you have suffered injury from an accident, you should consult with a qualified personal injury attorney as soon as possible.

-You should contact our law firm to discuss your case.
+As a personal injury attorney with over 35 years of successful practice in Hawaii, you should contact my law firm to discuss your case.
 The initial consultation is FREE.

 2. How long can I wait to file suit before losing some or all of my rights?